Just leave the fields blank that you don't want to search

 Senior Lecturer in Early Modern History

 I have written two books and edited two collections of essays that deal with topics in early modern political thought.
-My most recent book project, which was supported by a Leverhulme Research Fellowship, is called 'Imperial Colonies: War, Peace and the Powers of States in Early America'.
-My next project, 'Settlers in Indian Country', foregrounds Native conceptions of sovereignty and power in order to refine the place of settler colonialism in American colonial and early republican history.
-It is under contract with Cambridge University Press.
+My most recent book project, which was supported by a Leverhulme Research Fellowship, is 'Settlers in Indian Country'.
+It foregrounds Native conceptions of sovereignty and power in order to refine the place of settler colonialism in American colonial and early republican history, and will be published later this year by Cambridge University Press.
 I am also completing a major new book project that re-examines colonialism and sovereignty in early America.

 |Research Interests||American and British History, 1607-1800